A grant is one form of financial aid that typically does not have to be repaid.

 To be eligible, you must:

-• be a high school graduate or hold a General Educational Development (GED) certificate
+• be a high school graduate or have received a State of Illinois High School Diploma

-• be enrolled or accepted for enrollment in a course of study which, upon completion, qualifies you to be licensed as a preschool, elementary or secondary school teacher by the Illinois State Board of Education, including alternative teacher licensure; or
+• be enrolled or accepted for enrollment in a course of study, which upon completion, qualifies you as a licensed preschool, elementary, or secondary school teacher; or

 • if you are already licensed to teach, be enrolled or accepted for enrollment in a course of study leading to an additional teaching endorsement or a master’s degree in an academic field in which you are teaching or plan to teach; or

-• if you are not yet enrolled in an educator preparation program, have received one or more College and Career Pathway Endorsements and commit to enrolling in a course of study leading to teacher licensure, including alternative teacher licensure
+• if you are not yet enrolled in an educator preparation program, have received one ore more College and Career Pathway Endorsements and commit to enrolling in a course of study leading to teacher licensure, including alternative teacher licensure, to be a preschool, elementary or secondary school teacher

 • maintain satisfactory academic progress as determined by your college